#AbolishICE movement gains support in Congress after primaries

 Ocasio-Cortez, a Democratic Socialist of Puerto Rican descent, made the demand to end immigrant detention and deportation a rallying cry in her campaign.

-On Wednesday, Rep. Mark Pocan, D-Wis., told ABC News that Rep. Raul M. Grijalva, D-Ariz., and Rep. Mike Capuano, D-Mass., said they would sign onto legislation he is drafting that would set up a commission to dismantle ICE.
+On Wednesday, Rep. Mark Pocan, D-Wis., told ABC News that more legislators, including Rep. Raul M. Grijalva D-Ariz., and Rep. Mike Capuano, D-Mass., have expressed interest in supporting legislation he is drafting that would set up a commission to dismantle ICE.
 The new supporters join several other congressional Democrats, including Reps.
 Pramila Jayapal of Washington, Earl Blumenauer of Oregon and Jim McGovern of Massachusetts.

 The effort is in its early stages and whether it will gain more steam is unclear.